josaur/onlineBeratung-k8s-config/README.md

 3. helm
 4. Lens (optional but recommended for having a view on k8s cluster)

+#### For usage with Minikube
+A minikube with too little RAM can cause various problems during installation, for this reason we recommend allocating at least 10gb of RAM.

 ### Installation
 1. If you install the chart on a local cluster and use the default configuration make sure you have the following local domain mappings in `/etc/hosts` (Linux) or `C:\Windows\System32\drivers\etc\hosts` (Windows)